chef-boneyard/private-chef-administration/source/installation/prereqs.rst

 NTP
 ~~~

-Private Chef requires that the systems it is running be connected to
+Private Chef requires that the systems on which it is running be connected to
 NTP, as Chef is particularly sensitive to clock drift.

 *Install NTP on Red Hat and CentOS 6*